Last Updated on July 27, 2026 by Daniel Globe

 Kid-Friendly Cafes

-- Rise and Roam: pizza, coloring activities
+- Rise and Roam: Wood-fired pizza, spacious seating, and coloring sheets.

-- The Cheese Shop: samplings, picnic supplies
+- The Cheese Shop: Gourmet cheese samples and customized picnic baskets.

-- Cafe Del Mare: authentic Italian gelato
+- Cafe Del Mare: Authentic Italian gelato near the central village corridor.

 Sweet Treat Stops